 The Improved Signalized Intersection alternative was chosen as the recommended alternative.
-The intersection would be controlled by a traffic signal and lanes would be added on all legs of the intersection, including an additional through lane in every direction, double left turn lanes for northbound and southbound traffic, and a separate southbound right turn lane.
-Islands on each corner would allow for free right turns.
-Protected left turns would be included (where drivers can only turn left with an arrow signal) and could be programmed by time of day to change to a flashing yellow arrow.
+The intersection will be controlled by a traffic signal, and lanes will be added on all legs of the intersection, including an additional through lane in every direction, and double left turn lanes for northbound and southbound traffic.
+Islands on each corner will allow for free right turns.
+Protected left turns will be included (where drivers can only turn left with an arrow signal) and are to be programmed by time of day to change to a flashing yellow arrow.

-This project will be accommodating bicyclists and pedestrians in a safe way, but details of those improvements will be determined during upcoming design efforts.
+This project will accommodate bicyclists and pedestrians in a safe manner.
 On-street bike lanes will be carefully considered with the speeds and volumes at this intersection.
-A pedestrian overpass is unlikely due to the high cost of that improvement.
+A pedestrian overpass is not planned due to the high cost of that improvement.
 Widened sidewalks and improved at-grade crossings will be included.

 On the east side of Ridge Road, the Founders Marketplace access will remain in the current location.
-Details of Founders Marketplace access at Ridge Road and Highway 86 will be evaluated as the project design moves forward.
-Turn lane lengths and transitions will be balanced with traffic signal operations and available right-of-way.
-Full movement intersections for the Marketplace accesses would not be provided, but left turns in from Highway 86 and Ridge Road will be evaluated.
-Changes to these access points would likely be constructed along with Four Corners intersection improvements.
+The Founders Marketplace accesses at Ridge Road and Highway 86 were evaluated with the project design and it was determined that turn lane lengths and transitions would not allow for improved accesses due to traffic signal operations and available right-of-way, so the existing accesses will be maintained in their current state as right in/right out turning movements.

-Additional analysis is being conducted to determine the length of laneage and widening needed in all directions from the intersection with this project.
-In addition, the Town plans to widen 5th Street to the east from this intersection to South Gilbert Street as a separate project.
-Ridge Road is also planned to be widened south of the Four Corners intersection to Plum Creek Parkway as a separate project.
-The 5th Street and Ridge Road widening projects will include bike lanes.
+Additional analysis was conducted to determine the length of lanes and widening needed in all directions from the intersection with this project.
+In addition, the Town plans to widen Fifth Street to the east from this intersection to Gilbert Street as a separate project.
+Ridge Road is currently under construction to widen to a full four-lane roadway from the traffic signal at the King Soopers entrance, south to Plum Creek Parkway.
+Both the Fifth Street and Ridge Road widening projects include bike lanes.
 Widening of Founders Parkway to the north of the intersection is also included in the Douglas County Transportation Plan.

 Improvements were designed to accommodate traffic at least through the year 2040.
 The regional travel demand model developed for the Douglas County Transportation Plan was used to forecast traffic volumes.
 This takes into consideration future development and roadway network improvements through the year 2040.

-Construction is expected to begin in summer of 2022 and would likely be finished in 2023.
+Construction is expected to begin in fall 2023 and will likely be finished by the end of 2024.

 Although roundabouts are a good solution in many locations, they aren’t ideal for an intersection such as this with high traffic volumes and high turning movement volumes.
 A roundabout here could operate well until 2030 when increasing traffic volumes would create congestion and queues on the roadways leading into the roundabout.
 In addition, the multiple lanes needed for a proposed roundabout at this intersection could cause driver expectancy issues and crashes.
 The Improved Signalized Intersection provides a longer-term solution and has more flexibility for small modifications to address specific heavy turning movements.

 Community member input from the first online public open house confirmed the recommended improvements.
-A second open house is planned for Summer 2021 to gather feedback regarding the preliminary (30%) design.
-Community member suggestions will be used to optimize improvements and minimize impacts as the design is finalized.
-Please join the project mailing list to receive notices of public meetings and other project updates, then participate in the meetings and/or send comments through the project web page: CRgov.com/4Corners.
+A second open house was held in July 2021 to gather feedback regarding the preliminary (30%) design.
+Community member suggestions are being used to optimize improvements and minimize impacts as the design is finalized.